igor11191708/d3-stories-instagram/README.md

 ```

 There's an example of custom validator.
 Take a look on
 [**CustomStoriesValidater**](https://github.com/The-Igor/d3-stories-instagram/blob/main/Sources/d3-stories-instagram/example/CustomStoriesValidater.swift)  implementation.
-Stories won't be started if there's an error.
-Instead of stories there'll be the error view with description of errors.
+Stories won't be started if there's an error then instead of stories there'll be the error view with description of errors.

 ![Custom stories error handling](https://github.com/The-Igor/d3-stories-instagram/blob/main/img/errors_handling.png)